anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

    installing, upgrading and operating OpenStack clouds

-These installers are described in more details in :ref:`chapters/chapter07:Operations and Life Cycle Management`.
+These installers are described in more details in :ref:`chapters/chapter07:operations and life cycle management`.